Btrabing/TrabingWx/_posts/2021-12-10-plot-discont.md

 ---
 layout: post
-title: a post with diagrams
+title: Plotting Discontinuous Data
 date: 2021-12-10 17:39:00
 tags: Python plotting
-description: Plotting a line plot with discontinuous data points
+description: How to remove extra lines from discontinuous data points
 ---

 If you have ever had to make a plot of winds where there is a jump between 270 degrees and 30 degrees, you understand that a line connecting those points looks ugly.
 I wrote some code to address that issue by adding in `nan` values whenever a threshold is met.
 Take a look at the following code and let me know if you have any suggestions.
 Depending on the resolution of the data, you may need to interpolate it to a fine resolution before applying this technique.